 How technological innovation will impact commercial real estate investment remains to be seen.
 As in prior technological upheavals, such as the widespread availability of the internet, changes may affect various industries differently.

 As an example, retail was one of the first industries to feel the brunt of technological change with the introduction of Amazon in 1995.
 The company was initially launched as an online bookseller, but within ten years, it had significantly affected the ability of local and big-box bookstores to compete effectively.

 As Amazon further grew to include products of almost any type, other traditional retail stores fell by the wayside.
 The companies that weren’t ready to embrace new technologies lost out.
 Skilled commercial real estate investors can learn from the Amazon model.

-Astute investors should stay abreast of technological changes that could affect

-    their investments in the future.
+Astute investors should stay abreast of technological changes that could affect their investments in the future.

-    Since commercial real estate investments tend to be held for longer periods than

-    other investments, such as stocks, it’s important to consider how future

-    technology could impact your investments down the line.
+Since a commercial property tends to be held for longer periods than other investments, such as stocks, it’s important to consider how future technology could impact your investments down the line.